metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v2alpha1_manifest.md

 - `disabled_namespaces` (List of String) DisabledNamespaces disables injecting the Datadog APM libraries into pods in specific namespaces.
 - `enabled` (Boolean) Enabled enables injecting the Datadog APM libraries into all pods in the cluster.
 Default: false
 - `enabled_namespaces` (List of String) EnabledNamespaces enables injecting the Datadog APM libraries into pods in specific namespaces.
+- `language_detection` (Attributes) LanguageDetection detects languages and adds them as annotations on Deployments, but does not use these languages for injecting libraries to workload pods.
+(Requires Agent 7.52.0+ and Cluster Agent 7.52.0+) (see [below for nested schema](#nestedatt--spec--features--apm--instrumentation--language_detection))
 - `lib_versions` (Map of String) LibVersions configures injection of specific tracing library versions with Single Step Instrumentation. <Library>: <Version> ex: 'java': 'v1.18.0'

+<a id="nestedatt--spec--features--apm--instrumentation--language_detection"></a>
+### Nested Schema for `spec.features.apm.instrumentation.language_detection`

+Optional:

+- `enabled` (Boolean) Enabled enables Language Detection to automatically detect languages of user workloads (beta).
+Requires SingleStepInstrumentation.Enabled to be true.
+Default: true

 <a id="nestedatt--spec--features--apm--unix_domain_socket_config"></a>